pf4j/pf4j-spring/README.md

 Components
 -------------------
-- **ExtensionsInjector** allows PF4J's extensions to be expose as spring beans.
+- **ExtensionsInjector** allows PF4J's extensions to be expose as Spring beans.
-- **SpringPlugin** your plugin extends this class if your plugin contains spring beans
+- **SpringPlugin** your plugin extends this class if your plugin contains Spring beans
 - **SpringExtensionFactory** use this ExtensionFactory in your PluginManager if you have SpringPlugins

 Using Maven